More and more in the real estate industry, you hear about property management software. But do you need it?

-Property management software is an app or web application that provides you with a dashboard from which you can navigate the tasks of managing rentals — such as tenants, rent, and applications.
+Property management software provides you with a dashboard to help you navigate the tasks of managing rentals.
+This can include tracking tenants, rent, and applications.

-Typically, you will find an online application that helps you manage your properties from a desktop, but quite frequently you can find landlord software that also provides a companion mobile app as well.
+Typically, you will find an online application that helps you manage your properties from the web.
+Quite frequently, you can also find landlord software that provides a companion mobile app as well.
 This enables you to manage your properties both from your computer and your smartphone.

 How do I use property management software?

 How you use property management software will larger depend on how you manage your rental operations.

 For instance, if you’re using paper applications and collecting physical checks, property management software can help you get online rental applications and also collect electronic ACH or credit card rent payments.
 Certain software, like RentRedi, also has partnerships that allow tenants to pay with cash rent as well, via the app.

 If you’re a newer landlord, you might not have any systems in place to help you collect rent, screen tenants, or even put your rental on the internet for applicants to find.
 In this case, most renal management systems will help you set up a system for navigating all these tasks.